BY Stephen Cavey | 2 April 2021

 The Payment Card Industry Data Security Standard (PCI DSS) is a global security requirement for any organization that processes, stores or transmits credit cardholder information.
-Released in 2006, the standard serves as a minimum set of requirements needed to protect customers’ payment data from being compromised, which was the underlying primary cause of payment card fraud.
+Released in 2006, the standard serves as a minimum set of requirements needed to protect customers’ payment data from being compromised and ensures the security of credit card transactions in the payments industry.

 Following the dot-com bubble, merchants were eager to leverage the Internet to increase revenues through e-commerce, a tactic that is well-known in today’s fully digital world.
 But at this time, it was the “Wild West” when it came to regulating how this was done.
 Additionally, cybercriminals were already finding ways to infiltrate e-commerce websites, payment card processing systems and electronic retail point of sale networks.
 Thus, PCI compliance was born out of necessity.